What is Hydrodemolition?

 Rampart uses a variable speed-rotating nozzle, which can be adjusted from 0 to 1,800 rpm.
 In addition, the nozzle can be angled between 5° and 30° from vertical.
 When rotating, the angled water jet creates a demolition cone.
 By raising and lowering the nozzle the base of the cone can be increased and decreased in diameter.
 The robotic tractor moves the rotating nozzle back and forth on a traverse beam perpendicular to the direction of the tractor and tractor advances following a preset number and time for the traverse.

-However, more important than how is what it does?
-Hydrodemolition removes concrete in a safe, fast, predictable manner.
+However, more important than how it is done is what it does?
+The robotic hydrodemolition process removes concrete in a safe, fast, predictable manner.